Vijayanagara Empire: Religion

 The Bhakti (devotional) movement was active during this time, and involved well known Haridasas (devotee saints) of that time.
 Like the Virashaiva movement of the 12th century, this movement presented another strong current of devotion, pervading the lives of millions.
 The Haridasas represented two groups, the Vyasakuta and Dasakuta, the former being required to be proficient in the Vedas, Upanishads and other Darshanas, while the Dasakuta merely conveyed the message of Madhvacharya through the Kannada language to the people in the form of devotional songs (Devaranamas and Kirthanas).
 The philosophy of Madhvacharya was spread by eminent disciples such as Naraharitirtha, Jayatirtha, Sripadaraya, Vyasatirtha, Vadirajatirtha and others.
-Vyasatirtha, the guru (teacher) of Vadirajatirtha, Purandaradasa (Pitamaha or "Father of Carnatic music") and Kanakadasa earned the devotion of King Krishnadevaraya.
-The king considered the saint his Kuladevata (family deity) and honoured him in his writings.
+Vyasatirtha, the guru (teacher) of Vadirajatirtha, Purandaradasa (Pitamaha or "Father of Carnatic music") and Kanakadasa earned the devotion of Emperor Krishnadevaraya.
+The emperor considered the saint his Kuladevata (family deity) and honoured him in his writings.
 During this time, another great composer of early carnatic music, Annamacharya composed hundreds of Kirthanas in Telugu at Tirupati in present-day Andhra Pradesh.

-The defeat of the Jain Western Ganga Dynasty by the Cholas in the early 11th century and the rising numbers of followers of Vaishnava Hinduism and Virashaivism in the 12th century was mirrored by a decreased interest in Jainism.
+The decline of Jain dynasties in Karnataka after the 12th century led to a reduction in royal patronage for Jainism, while Vaishnavism and Virashaivism gained prominence through the Bhakti movement.
 Two notable locations of Jain worship in the Vijayanagara territory were Shravanabelagola and Kambadahalli.